GoldinGuy/UltimateRegexResource/README.md

 | `[[:punct:]]`    |  _punctuation class_            | Any of `?!.,:;`  | `Woodchuck could chuck 33 wood logs.` | `[[:punct:]]+`           | `.`       |

-In some flavors of regex the above are also called "Character Classes."
+In some flavors of regex, the above are also called "Character Classes."

 ### 🖊️ "Jargon" Quantifiers